cannt39t/cannt39t/README.md

 <img src="https://cdnb.artstation.com/p/assets/images/images/048/282/733/original/exceptrea-gamerroom-1-revisioned-0.gif?1649761105" />

 ## 🙋‍♂️ About Me:
-#### I am a passionate software engineer with expertise in various spheres of software development, including app development, data analytics, web development, and bots.
+#### I am a passionate software engineer with expertise in various spheres of software development, including mobile app development, data analytics, web development, and bots.
 Currently, I am studying at [Institute of Information Technology and Intelligent Systems](https://kpfu.ru/itis) with a specialization in Software Engineering.
 My goal is to develop robust applications that are not only visually appealing but also responsive, scalable, and high-performing.
 I keep up-to-date with the latest technologies and trends in software development, and I am always exploring new tools and techniques to enhance my skills.

 <!-- ## 🕒 Wakatime:
 <img src="https://wakatime.com/share/@ihrow/ac7cf148-06a7-4e47-a6f3-a61dd08e6c17.svg" height=250 /> -->